snickerdoodless/penplate/README.md

 # penplate
-My Personal Pentest Related Utilities Such As Note-Template, Utility Scripts, and More!
+My Personal Pentest Related Utilities Such As Note-Template, Utility Scripts, Write-Ups, and More!